mikro-orm/mikro-orm/docs/docs/usage-with-nestjs.md

 ## App shutdown and cleanup

 By default, NestJS does not listen for system process termination signals (for example SIGTERM).
-Because of this, the MikroORM shutdown logic will never executed if the process is terminated, which could lead to database connections remaining open and consuming resources.
+Because of this, the MikroORM shutdown logic will never execute if the process is terminated, which could lead to database connections remaining open and consuming resources.
 To enable this, the `enableShutdownHooks` function needs to be called when starting up the application.

 ```ts
 async function bootstrap() {